GGO-web/GGO-web/README.md

   </div>
 </div>

-- 🔭 I’m currently coding easy-to-hard supervised/unsupervised AI algorithms and doing small experiments with them at the university
+- :flying_saucer: My aim now to work with an outsourcing/product company

-- 🌱 I’m currently learning how to build mobile apps using React Native with UI Frameworks and state manager Redux Toolkit
+- 🔭 I have been working on the EcoStations app in a team & organizing Front-end team members' jobs and writing and reviewing code, now I continue working on mobile Camping App
-- 👯 I’m looking to collaborate with outsourcing/product company
+- 🌱 I'm currently learning advanced coding practice to make code cleaner & faster

 - :computer: I’m looking to help you with some problems in Front-End or find the optimal solution for other programming problems
 - 💬 Ask me about everything you want, I'm open to communications and new connections
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/andriy-oleksievets-9b056b219/)
 - ⚡ Fun fact: like to ride a bicycle with the speed of light in leather gloves

 ### :small_airplane: Some Tools I Have Used and Learned :
 <p align="left">
   <img src="https://github.com/devicons/devicon/blob/master/icons/vscode/vscode-original.svg" title="VSCode" alt="VSCode" width="40" height="40"/>